Dr Albert E Sharra

 Background

-The first is 'digital culture, society and the state'.
-This work examines how technologies are transforming forms of political activism and campaigning and the ways the state responds through policing and state surveillance.
-This includes issues of victimisation and criminology crime in online spaces.
-Some of the work produced in this area is a PhD titled Digital Political Activism and State Repression in Southern Africa being converted into a monograph.
-His co-edited Special Issue Digital State Surveillance of Political Activists in Africa is on contract.
-He has published papers on digital citizenship focusing on how citizens, including diasporic communities, mobilise online to challenge their governments.
-His other projects are on digital content, coloniality, policing and disasters.
+The first is Technologies, Politics and Development ('digital culture, society and the state').
+This work examines how technologies are transforming forms of communication, political governance and development with a bias on how citizens interact with the state.
+His PhD focused on how citizens mobilize online against the state and the ways the state responds through policing and surveillance.
+Some of the work produced in this area is a PhD on digital political activism and state repression in Southern Africa which is being converted into a monograph with Oxford University Press.
+His co-edited Special Issue State Surveillance of Political Activists in Africa is currently in press with the Journal of Southern African Studies (JSAS).
+He has published papers on digital citizenship focusing on how citizens, including diasporic communities mobilise online to challenge their governments.
+His other projects are on digital platforms, digital innovation, gig economy and digital coloniality.

-The second research area is journalism and media culture and practice.
-This work builds up on his 10 years of newsroom experience as a journalist.
-It examines the ways technologies are transforming journalism and media culture and practice.
-He has published widely on this topic, taught and provided commentary on the future of journalism and media in Africa.
-His has published two co-edited volumes: Technologies and Media Production Cultures and BBC's Legacy in African Radios: Continuities and Change.
-His ongoing projects are on: the legacy and 'future of global international media' and 'Tech companies and compensation for traditional media'.
+The second is Journalism and Creative Industries.
+This work builds up on his 10 years of newsroom experience as a journalist. he is a multi-award winning journalists and ranked among the top African journalists by organisations like Konrad Adenauer Stiftung Media Africa programme.
+It examines media histories and the ways technologies are transforming journalism/media culture and practice.
+He has published widely on this topic, taught and provided commentary on the future of journalism and media.
+His has published two co-edited volumes: Technologies and Media Production Cultures and The BBC's Legacy in Africa: Continuities and Change.
+His other projects are on the 'legacy and future of global public media' and 'Tech companies and compensation for traditional media'.

 Teaching and supervision (2019 onwards)